-Reduced deduction for state and local tax.
+Reduced deduction for SALT.
 Property tax used to be a popular expense to time.

 But with the TCJA's limit on the state and local tax deduction, property tax timing will likely provide little, if any, benefit for higher-income taxpayers.
-Through 2025, the entire itemized deduction for state and local taxes - including property tax and either income or sales tax - is limited to \$10,000 (\$5,000 for married taxpayers filing separately).
+Through 2025, the entire itemized deduction for SALT - including property tax and either income or sales tax - is limited to \$10,000 (\$5,000 for married taxpayers filing separately).